josephernest/TinyAnalytics/README.md

 There are four easy steps.
 (I could have made an installer script that does everything out-of-the box, but doing it manually is a good way to see exactly what happens).

-1) Unzip this package in a directory, e.g. `/home/www/analytics/`
+1) Unzip this package in a directory, e.g. `/var/www/TinyAnalytics/`

 2) Go in this directory and give the appropriate permissions:

     chown -R www-data:www-data .
     chmod -R 755 .

-3) Add the following tracking code to your websites at then end of `.php` files, e.g. `/home/www/mywebsite/index.php`:
+3) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/mywebsite/index.php`:

     <?php
-    require '/home/www/analytics/tracker.php';
+    require '/var/www/TinyAnalytics/tracker.php';
     record_visit('mywebsite');
     ?>

 4) Add this to Cron tab with `crontab -e`:

-    0 * * * * /home/www/analytics/summarize.py
+    0 * * * * /var/www/TinyAnalytics/summarize.py

     Analytics data will be refreshed every 1 hour.

-5) Modify your password in line 2 of `index.php`.
-Default is `abcdef`.
+(Optional) Modify your password in line 2 of `index.php`.
+Default password is `abcdef`.

 It's done!
-Visit at least one of your tracked websites, run `/home/www/analytics/summarize.py` manually (or wait one hour), and open `index.php` in your browser!
+Visit at least one of your tracked websites, run `/var/www/TinyAnalytics/summarize.py` manually (this will be needed just once, then it will be done automatically every hour), and open `index.php` in your browser!

 ## Todo